 I just dozed off into my Saturday afternoon nap when there was a loud knock on the door.
-I looked out the window and saw a post office pick up truck parked in front of the house.
+I looked out the window and saw a Post Office delivery truck parked in front of the house.
 The postman was at my door and holding a really large envelope – I knew it was my Permanent Resident Visa (series 13A) being delivered from the Philippines Consulate in Chicago.
 Yeah!

 Upon opening the package, I found all my original documents and my passport which now included the affixed and glossed over Visa which proclaimed me to be a “Non-Quota Immigrant.“ Oh, the beauty of it all!
 Then there was another large sealed envelope with the instructions : Please Do Not open attached envelope!
 This is the envelope that I must present to the Immigration Officer at the airport upon my arrival in the Philippines.
 They will be the one to open it.